 View Related Products by Product Action

-Currently there are no citations for AP 18.
 Do you know of a great paper that uses AP 18 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.